refined-github/refined-github/.github/pull_request_template.md

 Help us test and visualize this PR:

 2. What pages does this PR affect?
 Include some REAL URLs where you tested the code
-3. If applicable, add demostrative screenshots or gifs
+3. If applicable, add demonstrative screenshots or gifs

 Lastly: